 1. Notre Dame de Strasbourg Cathedral

-One of the oldest gothic cathedrals in the world, along with the Notre Dame Cathedral in Paris.
+One of the oldest gothic cathedrals in France and the world, along with the Notre Dame Cathedral in Paris.
 With its elaborate astrological clock and red sandstone surface, a visit to the Cathedral is a must.

 During the middle ages, it was considered the tallest structure in the world.
 Heavily damaged by U.S. and British jets in World War II, renovations were only completed in the early 1990s.